AnnaPrus/renewable-energy-pipeline/README.md

 # Renewable Energy Data Pipeline

-End-to-end data pipeline analyzing renewable energy production and electricity demand in Europe
+This project builds an end-to-end data pipeline to process, clean, and analyze European electricity demand and renewable energy production data.